mpanighetti/dnd5e-mote/artifacts/murex/mux.md

 ### Hazards

 Mux exposed to open air emits a harmful vapor within a 20 foot radius.
-Creatures that start their turn in the vapor must succeed on a DC 15 Constitution saving throw or be poisoned until they leave the area of the vapor.
+Creatures that start their turn in the vapor must succeed on a DC 15 Constitution Saving Throw or be poisoned until they leave the area of the vapor.
 Sealing the mux within an airtight container also ends the effect.